SMARTe Extension: Enrich anywhere you work

 7. Stick to a Checklist

-8. Comply with Regulations
+8. Comply With Regulations

 9. Ask Open-Ended Questions

-10. Overcome Call Anxiety
+10. Manage Call Anxiety